editorconfig-checker/editorconfig-checker.javascript/README.md

 }
 ```

-Or to check multiple directories you could use it like this:
+To check multiple directories you could use it like this:

 ```json
 "scripts": {